See 2021 Digital Marketing Budgets below.

 And a little over 20% of the budget will be allocated to social media (11.3%) and SEO (10.5%).

 In-house staffing shifts from tactical to strategic capabilities

-The data here suggests that marketers are shifting in house responsibilities internally, causing a decline in agency investments.
-When the survey respondents were asked to rank the external agency capabilities they’re moving in-house, CMOs’ top 3 answers were the following:
+The data here suggest that marketers are shifting in-house responsibilities internally, causing a decline in agency investments.
+When the survey respondents were asked to rank the external PR agency capabilities they’re moving in-house, CMOs’ top 3 answers were the following:

 - Brand strategy

 This data surprises me, given how difficult it is internally to get job requisitions approved compared to increasing an agency budget.